How Asking the Model to Reason Changed Everything

 - Document the decision process.
 When models articulate trade‑offs, it’s easier to audit or adjust them later.

-- Keep humans in the loop.
+- Maintain human oversight.
 BMAD’s layered agent roles (PO -> Architect -> Dev) make these checks natural.

 Claude’s improvement didn’t come from a model upgrade.
 It came from giving it permission to think.